 A must-try activity while in Hawaii is snorkeling, and Maui has great opportunities and tours to do so.

-Snorkeling is a unique experience that only comes around once and a while.
+Snorkeling in Maui is a unique experience that only comes around once and a while.
 While you’re on the island of Maui, take the opportunity to explore marine life and coral structures in beautiful blue water.
 Learn a new skill while admiring beautiful underwater views that are unavailable to many during daily life.

 Located in the Ma’alae Harbor on Maui, they offer wonderful tours for snorkeling.
 Every one of their tours includes snorkeling equipment at no cost, and two meals to enjoy along the way as well as snacks and refreshments.